jamalahmedmaaz/osj-code/april-2012/article.md

 It is quite unusual to use type signatures to constrain a function like `rev`.
-Typically, explicit type signatures are used when the type inference engine doesn't have enough information to work from.
+Typically, explicit type signatures are used when the type inference engine doesn't have enough information to work from, or when you specify your types to ensure correctness.

 Type signatures are also excellent tools for documentation and for development.
-We building Haskell software, I like to sketch out my functions using signatures and I like to leave these signatures in as documentation.
+When building Haskell software, I like to sketch out my functions using signatures and I like to leave these signatures in as documentation.